rymate1234/Gnome-IRC/README.md

 You'll need a couple packages installed:

  * python-twisted
- * python 2.7
+ * python 2.7 (python 3 doesn't work)
  * python-gi (for debian systems)

-Once those are installed you have a couple of options to sue Gnome IRC
+Once those are installed you have a couple of options to use Gnome IRC

  * Run it locally - ./gnome-irc should be enough to run Gnome IRC without installing
  * If you wish to install it, run python setup.py install to install it on your PC